-Parishioners of Holy Family, Our Lady of Perpetual Help, Saint Ann, Saint Agnes, Saint Catherine, and Holy Family:
+Parishioners of Our Lady of Perpetual Help - St. Agnes, Saint Ann, Saint Catherine, and Holy Family:

 Registered parishioners of one of the sponsoring parishes will be able to register for MTRS starting February 11th and are asked to register by March 1st in order to ensure a place.

 We will begin accepting students from other schools beginning March 4th.
 It is important that you register your child as soon as you have made your decision to join Mother Teresa Regional School.
 New students will be placed based on the order in which applications are received.

 When will I know that my child has been accepted?

 You will be notified as soon as your application is processed, and no later than June 1.

 All families receive the same rate for tuition.
 Additional information may be found in our registration materials.

 Do I need to transfer Parishes to be part of the school?

 No. You are encouraged to remain an active member of your existing parish.
 Your child will receive all of his/her sacraments at your existing parish.